devlinjunker/template.github.semver/README.md

 ## Intro
 <!-- Quick Description, could match Github repo description or have a little more info-->

 This is a template project that uses GitHub Actions and Git Hooks to enforce [Semantic Versioning].

-This template can be used as a jumping off point to start a programming project with:
+It can be used as a jumping off point to start a programming project with:

-- Basic Documentation File Templates
+- Basic Documentation File Templates (from [Github :100:% Docs Template](https://github.com/devlinjunker/template.github.docs) )
 - Issue and Pull Request Templates
 - Git Hooks to enforce readable and meaningful commit messages
 - Automated merges and verification for `develop` and `main` branches